 To prepare ourselves for all the walking that we will do that day, we had a heavy breakfast first at a Mister Donuts cafe we found open at Osaka’s business district.

 The castle is in the middle of a very large park, called the Osaka Castle Park.
-And as it was late November when we went there, we enjoyed the autumn leaves at their peak.
-The trees with red and yellow trees are my favorite.
+And as it was late November when we went there, we enjoyed autumn at its peak.
+The trees with red and yellow leaves were my favorites.
 We stopped here to relax, and kung pwede lang mag-nap, ginawa na namin hehe!

 The big, fat pigeons at the park.

 We stopped by Miraiza Osaka, to check out souvenir items.
 Built in 1931, this building originally was in service as the Headquarters of the No.4 Division of the former Imperial Japanese Army.
 Post-war, it was used as the Osaka City Museum until 2001.
 Now it has been renewed after 16 years of silence, packed with shops, cafes and restaurants.
 Situated in a premium location, right in front of the Castle Tower, the facility offers comfortable dining and shopping for visitors. (source)

 I appreciated this little museum inside Miraiza, which has very little artifacts but a detailed walled illustration of Osaka Castle’s history and its famous emperor occupants.
 Here I was able to read up (in advance) on the description and purpose of the structures that we will see inside the castle compound, as well as their very interesting account of the Siege of Osaka that led to the unfortunate suicide of Hideyori Toyotomi .
 I think it would be good to start your tour from here, before going to the actual ‘sites’, for deeper appreciation of the castle’s history.